Your experience of NHS services

 It should be noted that complaints relating to some types of funding decisions and eligibility criteria are not routinely handled via the complaints process; the Complaints Team can provide advice on the process to follow.

 Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
 If you are unable to complain yourself, someone can act on your behalf with your consent.

 A complaint should be made within 12 months from the date the issue occurred or when it came to your attention.

 What happens if my complaint involves a number of different organisations?

 If your complaint involves more than one NHS organisation or the NHS and social care (provided by the local authority), you can make your complaint to just one of the organisations involved and they will liaise with the other organisations and arrange for you to receive a single, coordinated response.

 How do I make a complaint?

 You can make your complaint in writing, by email, or verbally.
 If you make your complaint verbally, you will be asked to sign and return a written record to ensure that you agree with the contents.
-Should you prefer to meet with our Complaints Team to discuss your complaint, this can be arranged, thought please note that such meetings are by appointment only.

 Where do I send my complaint?